 I go to a few in my city that I’ve found on Facebook and Meetup.com.
 I initially typed “Manchester DJs” into Meetup and found a group that meets to hang out and have a mix in the local DJ studios.
-I also found the Ableton User Group events which are great places to meet music producers and DJs.
+I also found the Ableton User Group events, which are great places to meet music producers and DJs.
 You’ll also learn a lot about your craft.
-You can find out where they are hosted at the Ableton site here.
+You can find out where they are hosted on the Ableton site.

-There might be other local events too that are on in your area that are run by non-profits helping emerging artists.
-For example, in the UK the Musician Unions and Arts Council provide free workshops local to each city.
-Have a Google of what’s available in your area.
+There might be other local events in your area that are run by non-profits that help emerging artists.
+For example, in the UK, the Musician’s Union provides workshops local to each city, and the Arts Council funds music projects for emerging artists.
+So, have a good Google of what’s available in your area.
 These places are really worthwhile checking out as you’ll meet like-minded individuals who can help you navigate your local scene.
-You’re also bound to learn something too.
+You’re bound to learn something too.

 5. Take your thumb drives to parties (and after parties)

 If you want to get more gigs, ALWAYS have your music with you and ready to go.
-One of my good DJ friends used to carry his thumb drive around when he went to parties, as he never knew when an opportunity was going to arise to hop on the decks.
-Attach it to a USB stick on your keychain and you’ll be ready to rock at any moment.
+One of my good DJ friends used to carry his thumb drive around when he went to parties, as he never knew when an opportunity would arise to hop on the decks.
+Attach the USB stick to your keychain, and you’ll be ready to play anytime.

 6. Ask festival and event organisers if you can be the opening act

-If you don’t have a big fanbase yet, I recommend getting in touch with local festival and party promoters and asking if you can open up for larger acts.
+If you’re wondering how to get gigs at festivals and don’t have a big fanbase yet, I recommend getting in touch with local festival and party promoters and asking if you can open up for larger acts.
 You can even offer your services for free if promoting yourself is the priority!
 The worst they can say is “no.” However, land a gig opening up for a bigger name, and you could end up getting to play in front of crowds that wouldn’t get to see you otherwise. – This step ties in nicely with networking in your local science.
-Festivals aren’t always huge, you might find some smaller niche festivals that you can start off at.

 7. Hand out mixes so people get to know you